 The various components of the Yale University Libraries include some of the most extensive and accessible collections of Africana in North America, if not the world.
 The first acquisition of Africa-related material goes back to the earliest days of the University's existence, and the impressive depth and breadth of holdings reflects the diversity of the University Library’s strengths as well as generations of Yale scholars' varied research pursuits.

 Yale University Library is is committed to serving the university's research and educational mission by building and maintaining a collection of materials printed and published in Africa, in addition to acquiring materials about the continent that are published elsewhere.
 In addition the collection strengthens cooperative national projects such as the Cooperative Africana Materials Project (CAMP) of the Center for Research Libraries (CRL).

 The African Collection has a particularly strong focus on Anglophone southern, central, east, and west Africa; Francophone and Lusophone countries are also strongly represented and there are considerable resources on all other areas, including the Indian Ocean islands.
 Holdings on most southern African countries are close to exhaustive.
 Yale has a most impressive collection of indigenous-language material.

-The Collection, while not a discrete entity, includes books, periodicals, and newspapers, as well as extensive holdings of maps, photographs, and archival materials.
-The Yale Divinity Library has perhaps, the largest and finest collection of Africa-related materials on the continent, and the Manuscripts and Archives Center contains a singularly impressive Africana manuscript collection.
+The collection, housed in various repositories around the Yale campus, includes books, periodicals, and newspapers, as well as extensive holdings of maps, photographs, and archival materials.
+The Yale Divinity Library has perhaps, the largest and finest collection of Africa-related materials on the continent, and Manuscripts and Archives contains a singularly impressive Africana manuscript collection.
 Equally imposing are Yale's Africana microform collections, which include newspapers, dissertations, transcripts of political trials, and political ephemera.
-Significantly strong collections are housed in other libraries on campus, particularly the Center for Science and Social Science Information
+Significantly strong collections are housed in other libraries on campus, particularly the Center for Science and Social Science Information.